pauloecf/phptypes/README.md

 Main Features:

+- PHP 5.4+.

-- The array class is extended from a PHP ArrayObject class.
+- The array class is extended from the PHP ArrayObject native class.

 - The array and string classes, whenever is possible, take advantatage of the method __call to reuse some native functions like array_* ou mb_*.

-- The chained syntax (or fluid sytanx) is used as much as possible, it's an easier to read and code:
+- The chained syntax (or fluid sytanx) is used as much as possible, an easier to read and code:

 <?php